vybzcody/medivet/ONBOARDING_FIXES_SUMMARY.md

 4. Fill out the form with autocomplete dropdowns
 5. Verify dropdown selections work properly
 6. Complete the onboarding process
+7. **Verify no "Invalid variant" errors**
-7. Verify no console errors
+8. Verify no console errors

 ### Expected Behavior
 - Dropdown options should be selectable by clicking
 - Form should validate properly
+- Role creation should complete without variant errors
 - Profile creation should complete successfully
 - Console may show warnings about missing backend methods (expected)